yegor256/sibit/README.md

 ## How to contribute

 Read [these guidelines](https://www.yegor256.com/2014/04/15/github-guidelines.html).
-Make sure you build is green before you contribute your pull request.
+Make sure your build is green before you contribute your pull request.
 You will need to have [Ruby](https://www.ruby-lang.org/en/) 2.3+ and [Bundler](https://bundler.io/) installed.
 Then: